funktapus/funktapus.github.io/about.md

 I am currently a Ph.D. candidate in the Robert Frederick Smith School of Chemical and Biomolecular Engineering at Cornell University.

-Seeking employment starting in early 2017.
+I am seeking employment starting in early 2017.

 I am very good at drawing octopuses.